Innim/dart_list_extensions/README.md

 * `copyWith()` - Copy current list with adding element.
 * `copyWithAll()` - Copy current list with adding all elements from another list.
 * `copyWithReplace()` - Copy current list, replacing all element occurrences with another element.
+* `copyWithReplaceWhere()` - Copy current list, replacing elements of list that satisfy given predicate with another element.